joedefen/grub-pal/README.md

 Official Linux Kernel Documentation (Current): Search for the `kernel-parameters.rst` document in the official kernel git repository.
 A common link to this documentation is the `kernel-command-line(7)` manual page, which is linked to the online documentation.

-#### HIDE FEATURE
+---

+#### SUPPRESSING PARAMETERS AND WARNINGS
 ######

+This feature addresses the core tension between offering comprehensive configuration and avoiding user annoyance.
+* **Suppression of "Noise"**: Users who are confident in their configuration (like your preference for empty CMDLINE variables) can permanently hide low-severity warnings or warnings they deem incorrect.
+This prevents alert fatigue.
+* **Reduced Clutter**: By default, we suppress uncommon or advanced parameters.
+This significantly cleans up the interface for 90% of users while keeping the full power accessible via the [S]how toggle.

-Parameter Coverage grub-wiz manages 26 GRUB parameters covering 99% of home and server use cases:
+**Parameter Coverage**. grub-wiz manages 26 GRUB parameters covering 99% of home and server use cases:
 * Boot timeout & menu configuration
 * Kernel command-line arguments
 * Visual appearance (themes, backgrounds, resolution)